ballerina-platform/module-ballerinax-mysql/docs/spec/spec.md

 # Introduction

-This is the specification for the MySQL standard library, which the functionality required to access and manipulate data stored in an MySQL database in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the MySQL standard library, which the functionality required to access and manipulate data stored in a MySQL database in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

 # Contents